 Identify, train and coach national experts in basic and advanced RECP methods and applications, as well as in supportive management/entrepreneurship topics;

 Raise awareness and improve the understanding of RECP opportunities and benefits at the national and regional levels among enterprises, government and civil society;

 Improve resource productivity and environmental performance through demonstrating RECP in enterprises and other national organizations.

 Capacity building and awareness raising activities include:

-Introductory training sessions for potential candidates of RECP experts and representatives of SMEs held in 4 countries in April-May 2014; advanced training is planned for July 2014;
+Introductory training sessions for potential candidates of RECP experts and representatives of SMEs held in 4 countries in April-May 2014; advanced training in July 2014;

 Final review training sessions for RECP experts;